inaimathi/cl-leet/README.md

 but no longer shares any code.

 # THIS PROJECT IS STILL IN EARLY DEVELOPMENT STAGES
-##### but it has been upgraded from "almost playable and passably looking" to "playable and pretty-ish"
+##### but it has been downgraded from "playable and pretty-ish" to "playable and under construction" following a bout of insomnia and some Inkscape fun.
+The "under construction" refers to visual elements only, it should still run fine

 To use it